-CIS 213 - Javascript
+CIS 213 - Javascript 3 semester credit hours

 This course provides the student with the knowledge and skills for web client scripting technology using JavaScript and Ajax.
 Students will learn how to create form validations, cookies, special effects, and do Ajax form implementation.
 Node.js is introduced.
 Upon successful course completion, students will be able to write basic Javascript scripts in an HTML page.